raisely/airblast/README.md

 }
 ```

-That's it, you've written your cloud functions, see the [sample](/sample) directory for scripts
+That's it, once you've written your process function,
+you've written cloud functions that are ready to deploy!
+See the [sample](/sample) directory for scripts
 to deploy them.